SJSU272LabF17/SJSUAssist/Dockerization.md

 5.Run the container with above built image and also link with mongodb container using below command

 	docker run --name nodeserver --link mongodb:mongodb -p 3001:3001 nodeserver

+6.Create a Docker file for Client and put it in Client Folder location

+	FROM node:latest
+	WORKDIR /app
+	COPY package.json /app
+	RUN npm install
+	COPY . /app
+	CMD npm start
+	EXPOSE 3000

+7.Go to the Server location and build an image with any name

+	docker build -t reactapp

+8.Run the container with above built image and also link with nodeserver container using below command

+	docker run --name reactapp --link nodeserver:nodeserver -p 3000:3000 reactapp